raneomik/sitemap-crawler/README.md

 # Sitemap bash crawler

-bash tool to crawl websites page links in a sitemap.xml
+bash tool to crawl websites page links in a sitemap.xml.
+Shows estimated time, crawl real-time progress and is configured with a human-friendly YAML file

 ### usage :